 James Andrasick, Vice Chair

 Jim joined the Conservancy Board in 2019.
-He is currently chairman of Simpson Manufacturing (NYSE:SSD), an international provider of engineered construction products.
-Jim is the retired chairman, president & CEO of Matson Navigation, a transportation company serving the Pacific Rim, and the past president of C. Brewer & Co.
+He is currently a director and past chairman of Simpson Manufacturing (NYSE:SSD), an international provider of engineered construction products.
+Jim is the retired chairman, president, & CEO of Matson Navigation, a transportation company serving the Pacific Rim, and the past president of C. Brewer & Co.
 Ltd., a Hawaii-based agribusiness with substantial landholdings, both domestic and international.
 Jim’s non-profit experience spans over 30 years and includes past chairman of the University of Hawaii Foundation, the American Red Cross-Hawaii State Chapter, the Hawaii Employer’s Council and the Hawaii Agricultural Research Corporation.
 He served as a trustee of Mills College and the SF National Maritime Park Association, two organizations dedicated to education.
-He is presently Chair of the Big Sur Land Trust and a trustee of the Coast Guard Foundation.
+He is presently Treasurer and past chairman of the Big Sur Land Trust and a trustee of the Coast Guard Foundation.
 Jim holds a B.S. degree, with honors, from the US Coast Guard Academy, where he was captain of the basketball team his senior year.
 He earned an MS degree from MIT in 1971.
 He is a Vietnam veteran, happily married with four natural children and two foster children from Asia.
-Jim and wife Ginger own a home at The Santa Lucia Preserve and are avid hikers, gardeners and world travelers.
+Jim and wife, Ginger, own a home at The Santa Lucia Preserve and are avid hikers, gardeners and world travelers.

 Lorraine Yglesias, Secretary